Foundations of Project Management

 Write a clear, concise project charter document to launch a project.

-Create a complete work breakdown structure to organize, define, and graphically display the work to be accomplished to achieve the objectives of a project.
+Create a work breakdown structure to define the project scope and display the work to be accomplished to achieve the objectives of a project.

 Apply appropriate project management techniques based upon: the size and scope of the project; organizational structure, maturity, and culture; and procurement needs.